lifeng-yin/cs-club-lesson/slides.md

 <div grid="~ cols-2 gap-4">
 <div>
 However, this solution is not efficient.
+Why?
+Since the subproblems are being calculated over and over again.
+- Take a look at the call stack: see how the subproblems are being calculated more than once?
+- Repeated calculations increase exponentially as `n` becomes larger
 </div>
 <div>
 <img src="/recursioncallstack.png" />